 I know how crucial early detection is.
 Women need to check their breasts regularly to get to ‘know their normal’.
 We need to keep an eye out for anything we feel is not quite right – some of

-the signs include lump in breast area, puckered skin, thickening, a rash, oozing or crusting.
+the signs include a lump in breast area, puckered skin, thickening, a rash, oozing or crusting.
 Early detection means better survival rates, so it’s essential that women get this information.

 I also think it’s an excellent idea to have support groups for younger women.
 Sometimes young women think they aren’t at risk simply because they are young or because there’s no history in their family, so it can be an even greater shock for them if they are diagnosed.